Buying a car through a dealership is generally considered the safer option because you are protected by the Consumer Rights Act.

 You don’t get the same protection when you’re buying from a private seller, but the car must still match the description in the advert, or what the seller has told you.
 If it doesn’t, you could have a claim under the Misrepresentation Act.

-It’s also worth knowing, when a car has been written off it is placed into a categories; A, B, C and D, based on the extent of the damage.
+It’s also worth knowing when a car has been written off it is placed into a category; A, B, C and D, based on the extent of the damage.